Pears and Constipation in Babies - Cure or Cause?

 Toddler Friendly Prune Smoothie (aka the constipation smoothie!)

 This is my go-to smoothie to help with constipation.
-It is packed full of ingredients to help the gut to clear itself and very high in fibre - I created this recipe to help our youngest who has had some functional constipation and has worked every time!
+It is packed full of ingredients to help the gut to clear itself and very high in fibre - I created this recipe to help my second son when he was a toddler who has had some functional constipation and has worked every time!
 Just click here for the recipe!
+I have an additional 'poo' smoothie in my Baby and Toddler Cookbook.

 A Special Note - A Team Approach